Thank you for writing in to Ask the Expert.

 You say that this lump has only just occurred, so from what you describe it sounds like this lump could be due to the presence of a blocked hair follicle or sebaceous cyst.

-There are other causes to of lumps and bumps on the head but these are usually associated with head injury, fatty deposits or skin changes due to ageing or sun exposure.
+There are other causes of lumps and bumps on the head but these are usually associated with head injury, fatty deposits or skin changes due to ageing or sun exposure.

 Your GP will be able to assess the cause of this painful lump and will if necessary treat it by the appropriate means.